 So, most of CFDers are actually CFD guerrillas.
-Today, they are working on a oil/water/air separation project; next day they will work on car aerodynamics projects.
+Today, they are working on an oil/water/air separation project; the next day they will work on car aerodynamics projects.
 Maybe one week later, they will work on thermal management projects.
-For them, CFD is just a vending machine: need coke? insert coins; need sandwich? insert coins again.
+For them, CFD is just a vending machine: need coke?
+Insert coins; need a sandwich?
+Insert coins again.

 #3.
 “My supervisor told me I need lubricate my dry research with colorful CFD.”

-After spending days and nights in the boring lab (usually with special odors depending on the departments you are in), you probably are lucky enough to get some correlations (often expected; occasionally, unexpected) among some parameters.
-Instead of going ahead to write your thesis, or a paper, your supervisor may ask you to try some simulations to “support” your findings.
+After spending days and nights in the boring lab (usually with special odours depending on the departments you are in), you probably are lucky enough to get some correlations (often expected; occasionally, unexpected) among some parameters.
+Instead of going ahead to write your thesis or a paper, your supervisor may ask you to try some simulations to “support” your findings.